Oliver-Mortimer/code-institute-milestone-project-1/README.md

-# Your Project's Name
-Garreth Carroll - Artist.
+# Garreth Carroll - Artist.

 My first Milestone Project.
 Throughout this project I will be using everything that I have learnt so far from Code Institue.
 This project will consist of HTML5, CSS3 bootstrap framwork & fancybox plugins.